Go back

 Student Achievement Criteria, Thresholds, and Outcomes

-Austin Peay State University’s (APSU) vision is to “be the region’s university of choice for those seeking to improve their lives.
+Austin Peay State University’s vision is to “be the region’s university of choice for those seeking to improve their lives.
 We will achieve this vision through student-centered teaching, unique developmental opportunities, and our focus on innovative research, and public service.

 In its Student Achievement Core Requirement 8.1 (CR 8.1), the Southern Association of College and Schools Commission on Colleges (SACSCOC) requires institutions identify and publish Student Achievement criteria, goals, thresholds of acceptability and outcomes.